 Objection: "I'll just call someone when it breaks."

 That works until it breaks on a Saturday.
 Most local repair services in St. Petersburg have limited weekend availability.
-Downtime is expensive.
+Downtime is expensive—you lose revenue and customer trust.
+A proactive plan avoids that risk.

 Objection: "I already have a warranty."

 Warranties rarely cover scale damage or improper cleaning.
 And they don't cover preventive care.
-A maintenance plan fills those gaps.
+A maintenance plan fills those gaps and keeps your warranty valid by ensuring proper upkeep.

 Frequently Asked Questions